Rain at Belmont Stakes? What it would take to cancel the horse race

 Belmont Stakes officials are hoping inclement weather doesn’t rain on their parade during Saturday’s big horse race, featuring fan favorite Justify — the undefeated colt hoping to win the coveted Triple Crown.

-Scattered showers and thunderstorms are currently in the forecast Saturday for Belmont, New York, where the race is taking place.
+Scattered showers and thunderstorms are currently in the forecast Saturday for Elmont, New York, where the race is taking place.
 The main event is slated to start around 6:37 p.m.
 ET.

 “There is the chance of a shower popping up ahead of the main storm this coming weekend,” AccuWeather Senior Meteorologist Brett Anderson said in a blog post Tuesday.